-37 CFR 1.610(b)(2) requires that the request include a list of the items of information that are requested to be considered, reconsidered, or corrected.
+II.
+A LIST OF ALL ITEMS OF INFORMATION SUBMITTED WITH OR AS PART OF THE REQUEST to be considered, reconsidered, or corrected.
 Where appropriate, the list must meet the requirements of 37 CFR 1.98(b).
 For example, the list must include a publication date for each item of information, if applicable.
 If the item of information is a U.S. patent, it must be identified by inventor, patent number, and issue date, as required by 37 CFR 1.98(b)(1).